emilyjspencer/emilyjspencer/README.md

 Currently working within a vast and complex architecture which constitutes BP's LNG ETRM system.

-## Previously worked on
+## Previously experience
-&nbsp;&nbsp;&nbsp;💁 Investment management company's public website & component library  (Angular, RxJS, Jest, Storybook, SCSS, AEM) \
+&nbsp;&nbsp;&nbsp;💁 Worked on an investment management company's public website & component library  (Angular, RxJS, Jest, Storybook, SCSS, AEM) \
-&nbsp;&nbsp;&nbsp;💁 Two recruitment tools using React and Spring Boot \
+&nbsp;&nbsp;&nbsp;💁 Led a project to build out a recruitment tool using React, Spring Boot, MySQL, co-led a second project, using the same tech stack, while using Spring Security to implement authentication and authorisation.
+Helped the team to move away from PowerApps.
-&nbsp;&nbsp;&nbsp;💁 Ingesting and manipulating large datasets.
-Building machine-learning pipelines.
-Data manipulation and visualization with PySpark and Apache Spark\
+&nbsp;&nbsp;&nbsp;💁 Worked on two projects, ingesting and manipulating large datasets.
+Using PySpark to glean useful insights into data and answer questions.
+Built machine-learning pipelines and end-to-end data pipelines with PySpark
-&nbsp;&nbsp;&nbsp;💁 Job prep platform (AI-focused) \
+&nbsp;&nbsp;&nbsp;💁 Upskilled in LangChain in preparation for work on an AI-powered Job prep platform (AI-focused) \
 &nbsp;&nbsp;&nbsp;💃A Dancewear app (React and Spring Boot) \